akdgns12/VODA/backend/python/readme.md

 ## Progress
 - solved the issue with corrupted data, Training procedure started
-- Accuracy is broken, need to find out why
+- Accuracy is broken, need to find out whyv

+## Errors
+- WARNING:tensorflow:Your input ran out of data; interrupting training.
+Make sure that your dataset or generator can generate at least `steps_per_epoch * epochs` batches (in this case, 1299465 batches).
+You may need to use the repeat() function when building your dataset
+- solved: because the size of dataset is None, we have to specify steps per epochs